15 of the best book-to-movie adaptations you can stream right now

 Adaptations don’t always do a book justice.
-For every Gone Girl there’s a Girl on the Train, and for every Harry Potter there’s a Vampire Academy.
-However, when it happens it’s pure magic.
+For every Gone Girl, there’s a Girl on the Train and for every Harry Potter, there’s a Vampire Academy.
+However, when it happens, it’s pure magic.

 Not only can the flick perfectly capture the book's spirit, but it helps you love the source material even more.
-As long as the movie has a tight script and great cast, you’ll want to watch it over and over again.
+As long as the movie has a tight script and a great cast, you’ll want to watch it over and over again.

 Plus, while reading is usually a solitary activity, movies can be watched with loved ones.
-They’re a great way to share your favourite read with a friend who isn’t much of a bookworm, but still appreciates a good story.
+They’re a great way to share your favourite read with a friend who isn’t much of a bookworm but still appreciates a good story.

 1. The Hunger Games

 - Cast: Jennifer Lawrence, Josh Hutcherson and Liam Hemsworth

 In a dystopian version of North America, the 12 districts of Panem must send a teenage boy and girl as tributes to compete in “The Hunger Games” as punishment for a past uprising.
 The Games are a twisted reality show where the tributes fight each other to the death, up to the point where only one victor remains.
 The story centres on Katniss Everdeen, who has to rely on her sharp instincts and hunting skills to survive in the dangerous arena.